Bran Castle (a.k.a. "Dracula’s Castle”) in Transylvania was actually the summer residence of Queen Marie. Photo: Shutterstock

 Bucharest gets very crowded in summer.
 In August in particular, many Romanians are traveling, so traffic is crazy and the main sights are mobbed.

 Expecting a vampire-themed trip.
 While Bram Stoker is said to have based his character Dracula on Vlad the Impaler—once the prince of a region in what is now Romania—vampires don’t play a major role in the country’s traditions or culture.
 “Dracula’s Castle” was actually the summer residence of Queen Marie, so it’s a feminine, romantic location.
-There are kiosks en route to the castle that sell cheap and kitschy Dracula merchandise, but there’s nothing authentic about them.
-Still, the castle is beautiful and worth a visit; Raluca arrangea private tours via a seldom-used entrance.
+There are kiosks en route to the castle that sell kitschy Dracula merchandise, but there’s nothing authentic about them.
+Still, the castle is beautiful and worth a visit; Raluca arranges private tours via a seldom-used entrance.

 Raluca can arrange for the archive of a history museum to be opened, revealing archaeological discoveries that aren’t on exhibit.
 Your docent is the very archaeologist who is researching these pieces and can best explain their significance.